tcal-x/misc/tutorial_1/README.md

 ### What happened?

 We're using the USB as a communication link.
-This style is sometimes called "UART".
+This style is sometimes refered to as "UART" or "serial link".
-There is just one bit in each direction.
+There is just one wire in each direction.
 When you start using it in designs, if you work with Verilog, you will see the pins "rx" and "tx" for receive and transmit.

 If you don't set the speed/"baud" correctly, you will see jibberish, since you're not sampling the bits correctly, and this protocol isn't smart enough to auto-adapt.
 But don't worry, you won't break anything if you have the wrong speed, so if you don't know, you can just try the commonly-used ones (115200, 406800, 1e6).